PNC Financial Services – Workforce Diversity (2018)

-However, PNC does not disclose workforce data, or disclose results of diversity initiatives.
-As a result, shareholders have insufficient information to determine if PNC has a diverse workforce or has been successful in expanding diversity into senior roles.
+However, PNC does not disclose comprehensive workforce data, or disclose results of diversity initiatives.
+As a result, shareholders have insufficient information to determine if PNC has been successful in expanding diversity into senior roles over time.

-Leading financial services firms such as Wells Fargo, JP Morgan, and Bank of New York Mellon provide details of diversity programs and policies, and disclose workforce statistics consistent with data provided to the Equal Employment Opportunity Commission (EEOC).
+Leading financial services firms such as Bank of America, JP Morgan, U.S. Bancorp, and Bank of New York Mellon provide details of diversity programs and policies, and disclose workforce statistics consistent with data provided to the Equal Employment Opportunity Commission (EEOC).

 Asset management firms have begun acknowledging the lack of gender diversity in senior roles and in August, 2016 seven global asset managers including Blackrock, Capital Group, and Fidelity, shared diversity statistics which show, on average, that women represent nearly one-half of their workforce but represent just one-quarter of senior staff.